LieberInstitute/SPEAQeasy/README.md

 + `--experiment`	Name of the experiment being run (ex: "alzheimer").
 Defaults to "Jlab_experiment"
 + `--prefix`	Defines the prefix of the input files (not used to detect files)
-+ `--input`		The path to the directory including the fastq files and "samples.manifest" file.
++ `--input`		The path to the directory with the "samples.manifest" file.
 Defaults to "./input" (relative to the repository)
 + `--output`  The path to the directory to store pipeline output files/ objects.
 Defaults to "./results" (relative to the repository)
 + `--unalign`		Include this flag to save discordant reads after the alignment step (false/ not included by default)
 + `--annotation`	The path to the directory containing pipeline annotations.
 Defaults to "./Annotations" (relative to the repository).
 If annotations are not found here, the pipeline includes a step to build them.